hartikainen/rl-graph-signal-recovery/README.md

 ## Experiments Contained in the project

+The experiments are executed by running the experiment files.
+Experiments log results to subdirectories of `results/` directory.
+JSON formatted training logs are provided for the reinforcement learning.
+See `visualization.py` for examples how to process the logs.

 ### experiment1
 `experiments/experiment1.py` contains code to reproduce experiments from [Random Walk Sampling for Big Data over